-How to Fix Blue Screen of Death in Windows 10
+How To Fix Blue Screen of Death In Windows 10

-Boot to Safe Mode
+Boot To Safe Mode

-For years, Windows users have used Safe Mode to find the cause of various problems that exists on their computers.
+For years, Windows users have used Safe Mode to find the cause of various problems that exist on their computers.
 And the blue screen of death is no exception.
 You can fix blue screen errors in Windows 10 or older versions using the Safe Mode.

 When you boot to Safe Mode in Windows, only the essential Windows services, and drivers load.
 If you don’t see any BSOD, then you can accuse some third-party driver of putting the BSOD on your computer.

 Earlier, in the case of Windows XP and 7, you could use the msconfig utility to boot into safe mode or press the F8 key when you start the machine.
 Windows 10 has added another more comfortable option to access the Safe Mode.